PersiaML/tutorials/src/data-processing/index.md

     )
 ```

-### ID Type Feature with One Element Sample
+### ID Type Feature with Single ID

-Almost all public recommendation dataset concat multiple id_type_features in one `numpy.array`.
-For every id_type_feature it have only one ID for each sample.Below code help you understand how to process such kind of dataset and add the id_type_feature into `PersiaBatch`.
+Almost all public recommendation datasets concat multiple id_type_features in one `numpy.array`.
+This kind of id_type_feature has only one ID for each sample.
+The below code helps you understand how to process such a kind of dataset and add the id_type_feature into `PersiaBatch`.

 ```python
 import numpy as np